Beaver Island (Lake Michigan): Events

-Dark Sky Island
+Dark Sky

-Beaver Island is a part of the Dark Sky Sanctuary which is designated to only 14 locations in the whole world.
-The Dark Sky Sanctuary is used as a way to raise awareness for the benefits of reducing light pollution.
-The Dark Sky Sanctuary is not only a way to promote appreciation for the environment, but it also allows for the exploration of the night sky.
-In honor of Beaver Island being involved in the Dark SKy Sanctuary, Beaver Island Community Center creates events to bring the community together to view constellations, meteor showers, the Northern Lights, etc.
+On April 8, 2024, the Beaver Island State Wildlife Research Area International Dark Sky Sanctuary (locally known as "the Sanctuary") was established, encompassing 9.425.5 acres of the island.
+The advocacy group, DarkSky International, gave the designation of sanctuary, stating the Sanctuary is one of "the most remote (and often darkest) places in the world, whose conservation state is most fragile."
+Thus recognizing Beaver Island as one of the best places in the world to see the stars and a place actively working to preserve those conditions.
+In honor of Beaver Island being involved in the Dark Sky Project, Beaver Island Community Center creates events to bring the community together to view various phenomena such as constellations, meteor showers, and the Northern Lights.

 Beaver Island Music Festival

 The Beaver Island Music Festival brings music artists from around the world to perform in the wilderness of Beaver Island.
 Founded in 2003, the festival is centered around combining music and wilderness together.
-The Festival is catered to all ages, but is centered around nature at the core.
+The Festival is catered to all ages but is centered around nature at the core.
 The festival is typically during the third week of July, and it lasts three days.
-Some of the well known performers of the festival include Sponge, an American rock band founded in Detroit; Lipstick Jodi; The Burney Sisters; etc. The Beaver Island Music Festival involves local businesses and community members to establish itself as a community-wide organization.
+Some of the well-known performers of the festival include Sponge, an American rock band founded in Detroit; Lipstick Jodi; The Burney Sisters; etc. The Beaver Island Music Festival involves local businesses and community members to establish itself as a community-wide organization.